DSDanielPark/quick-show/README.md

 Quick-Show helps you draw plots quickly and easily. <br>
 It is an abstraction using popular libraries such as Scikit-Learn and MatPlotLib, thus it is very light and convenient. <br><br>
 `Note`: Quick-Show is sub-modules of other packages to manage quickshow more lightly and use more widly.
 *This is a project under development.
-With the end of the project, We plan to provide documents in major version 1 and sphinx.
+With the end of the project, I plan to provide documents in major version 1 and sphinx.
 It is **NOT** recommended to use prior to major version 1.*

 <br><Br>